 We know that over 39% of businesses already use some form of text messaging to communicate with their prospects, leads, and customers.
 And many more are expected to adopt the technology in the coming years!
 Which is why text messaging etiquette is more important then ever before.

-We also know that customers check their phones all the time.
+Furthermore, we also know that customers check their phones all the time.
 And that 67% would prefer to text with a business than talk or even email.

 Beyond communication preferences, there are also clear advantages to texting your customers.
 Text messages have up to a 90% open rate and a near 45% response rate.
 Compare that to email with a 20% open rate and 6% response rate.